datanav/docs/features/automatic-reprocessing.rst

    * - ``reprocessing_policy``
      - Enum<String>
      - Specifies the policy that the pipe uses to decide if a pipe needs to be reset or not.
+The default policy for pipes can be set in :ref:`service metadata <service_metadata_global_defaults_reprocessing_policy>`.

        - ``continue`` (the default) means that the pipe will continue processing input entities, and not reset the pipe, even though there might be factors indicating the the pipe should be reset.